tapfortap/ios_sample/README.md

 - Set `mediabrixAppID` in your Info.plist to the MediaBrix app ID that was provided to you
 - Set `mediabrixProperty` in your Info.plist to the MediaBrix property that was provided to you

+- Set `NSLocationWhenInUseUsageDescription` to an explanation for permission dialogs asking for location information.

 - In the file where you want to show an ad:

 ```objc